 5G Services

-At the moment, 5G services are offered by the major carriers, however only for those with post-paid contracts at different fare tariffs.
-5G services are not available for prepaid.
+At the moment, 5G services are offered by the major carriers, however the carriers tend to categorize 5G services as being distinct from LTE services.

 How to choose a SIM card: